makwingchi/Ford_GoBike_Trips_Prediction/README.md

-# 1. Introduction{#link1}
+# 1. Introduction

 Beginning operation in 2013, the Ford GoBike system currently has over 2,600 bicycles in 262 stations across San Francisco, East Bay and San Jose.
 Similar to other bike sharing systems in the country, Ford GoBike has suffered from the problem of systematic imbalance.
 Temporally, bikes tend to pile up downtown in the morning and on the outskirts in the afternoon.
 Spatially, people are happy to rent a bike and roll on down the hill, but reluctant to go the other way.
 Therefore, it is common to see that some stations are empty (or full), preventing users from borrowing (or returning) bikes.
 These imbalances cause inconvenience in using Ford GoBike services.

 In order to make Ford Gobike more connected, smart, and efficient, we have designed an App to deal with the imbalance problem.
 With the new App, users are able to plan their trips by setting a location and a future departure time.
 The App will show the predicted number of bikes and docks in the time selected.
 Then, it will provide three most recommended routes according to the availability of bikes and docks at the origin and destination, respectively.
 The App will also encourage users moving bikes from full stations to empty stations by giving bonus points as coupons.

 The main use case of the App, namely predicting hourly bike/dock availability, is based on two Poisson Regression models.
 Though there are still rooms for improvement, the models are proved to be both accurate and generalizable.
 Overall, the differences between predicted and observed values are less than 1.7, indicating the number of departure/arrival our model generates will just slightly differ from the true values.
-Additionally, the models°Ø performances are quite stable across time and space.
+Additionally, the models‚Äô performances are quite stable across time and space.
 We thus firmly believe this methodology can guide the rebalancing process of Ford Gobike, as well as the bike sharing systems in other U.S. cities.

 The rest of this material will detail the model building and validation process, and how these models meet the use case we set out to address.

 ***

-# 2. Data{#link2}
+# 2. Data

 The purposes of our models are to predict hourly departure and arrival of each bikeshare station, respectively.
 We select 144 Ford GoBike stations, and download bike trip records from 10/14/2018 to 10/20/2018.
 Below shows the location of the stations involved in this study.